Contextual Search in the Presence of Adversarial Corruptions: Corrupted Projected Volume: algorithm and main guarantee

 Having described \textsc{ProjectedVolume} that works when there are no corruptions, we turn to our algorithm.
-The problem is that, even when there are few corruptions, \textsc{ProjectedVolume} may quickly eliminate $\stheta$ from $\calK_t$ (see Appendix~\ref{app:single_dimension}).
-To deal with this, we run the algorithm in epochs consisting of multiple queries.
-The goal of the epochs is to ensure that $\stheta$ is never eliminated from the knowledge set and that, at the end of the epoch, we make enough volumetric progress on the latter's size.
+In the presence of even a few corruptions, \textsc{ProjectedVolume} may quickly eliminate $\stheta$ from $\calK_t$ as in a corrupted round it may be that $\sgn(\langle \vx_t, \stheta \rangle-\omega_t) \neq y_t$ (see Appendix~\ref{app:single_dimension} for such an attack).
+To deal with this issue, we run the algorithm in epochs consisting of multiple queries.
+At each epoch, we combine all its queries to compute a hyperplane cut that both preserves $\stheta$ in the knowledge set and also makes enough volumentric progress on the latter's size.
 We face three important design decisions discussed separately below: what occurs inside an epoch, when to stop an epoch, and how to initialize the next one.

 \xhdr{What occurs within an epoch?} $\textsc{CorPV.Known}$ (Algorithm~\ref{alg:corpv_known}) formalizes what happens within an epoch $\phi$.
 The knowledge set is updated only at its end; this means that all rounds $t$ in epoch $\phi$ have the same knowledge set $\calK_\phi$ (and hence, the same centroid $\vkappa_\phi$).
 If the width of the knowledge set in the direction of $\vx_t$ is smaller than $\eps$, then, as in $\textsc{ProjectedVolume}$, we make an \emph{exploit} query precisely described in Section~\ref{ssec:remaining_alg_components}.
 Otherwise, we make an \emph{explore} query $\omega_t=\langle \vx_t,\vkappa_\phi\rangle$, described below.
 The epoch keeps track of all explore queries that occur within its duration in a set $\mathcal{A}_\phi$.
 When it ends ($\phi'=\phi+1)$, the knowledge set $\calK_{\phi+1}$ of the new epoch is initialized.
 In this subsection, $\Cyl(\calK_\phi,S_\phi)$ can be thought as the knowledge set $\calK_\phi$ and the sets $S_\phi$ and $L_\phi$ can be ignored; {these quantities are needed for technical reasons and are discussed in Section~\ref{ssec:remaining_alg_components}.}